-As with Sky Align, Auto Two-Star Align requires you to enter all the necessary time/site information as referenced in the section entitled Initial Setup.
-Once this information is entered and confirmed, StarSeeker will prompt you to select and point the telescope at one known star.
-In other words, you will need to input the chosen star's name into the hand controller.
-You cannot simply choose a bright object.
-The StarSeeker now has all the information it needs to automatically choose a second star that will assure the best possible alignment.
-Once selected, the telescope will automatically slew to that second alignment star to complete the alignment.
-With the StarSeeker set up outside with all accessories attached and the tripod leveled, follow the steps below to align the telescope:
+As with Sky Align, Auto Two-Star Align requires you to enter all the necessary time/site information as before.
+Once this information is entered, the hand control will prompt you to select and point the telescope at one known star in the sky.
+The LCM now has all the information it needs to automatically choose a second star that will assure the best possible alignment.
+Once selected the telescope will automatically slew to that second alignment star to complete the alignment.
+With the LCM set up outside with all accessories attached and the tripod leveled, follow the steps below to align the telescope:

-- Once the StarSeeker is powered on, Press ENTER to begin alignment. - Use the Up and Down scroll keys (10) to select Auto Two-Star Align and press ENTER. - 3.
+- 1. Once the LCM is powered on, Press ENTER to begin alignment. - 2.
+Use the Up and Down scroll keys (10) to select Auto Two-Star Align and press ENTER. - 3.
 The hand control will display the last time and location information that was entered into the hand control.
-Use the Up and Down buttons to confirm the information or make any necessary revisions.
-Press ENTER to accept the current information (or press UNDO) to manually edit the information (see Sky Align section for detailed instruction on entering time/site information). - 4.
+Use the Up and Down buttons to scroll through the information.
+Press ENTER to accept the current information or press UNDO to manually edit the information (see Sky Align section for detailed instruction on entering time/site information). - 4.
 The display will now prompt you to select a bright star from the displayed list on the hand control.
-Use Up and Down buttons (6 and 9 on the keypad) to scroll to the desired star and then press ENTER. - Use the arrow buttons to slew the telescope to the star you selected.
-Center the star in the EZ Finder II and press ENTER.
+Use Up and Down buttons (6 and 9 on the keypad) to scroll to the desired star and then press ENTER. - 5.
+Use the arrow buttons to slew the telescope to the star you selected.
+Center the star in the finderscope and press ENTER.
 Finally, center the star in the eyepiece and press ALIGN. - 6.
-Based on this information, the StarSeeker will automatically display the most suitable second alignment star that is above the horizon.
+Based on this information, the LCM will automatically display the most suitable second alignment star that is above the horizon.
 Press ENTER to automatically slew the telescope to the displayed star.
 If for some reason you do not wish to select this star (perhaps it is behind a tree or building), you can either: - Press the UNDO button to display the next most suitable star for alignment. - Use the UP and DOWN scroll buttons to manually select any star you wish from the entire list of available stars.

-Once finished slewing, the display will ask you to use the arrow buttons to align the selected star with the red dot of the EZ Finder II.
+Once finished slewing, the display will ask you to use the arrow buttons to align the selected star with the red dot of the finderscope.
 Once centered in the finder, press ENTER.
 The display will then instruct you to center the star in the field of view of the eyepiece.
 When the star is centered, press ALIGN to accept this star as your second alignment star.
-When the telescope has been aligned to both stars the display will read RLIGH SUCCESS, and you are now ready to find your first object.
+When the telescope has been aligned to both stars the display will read Align Success, and you are now ready to find your first object.